 Understanding medieval health involves triangulating between several sources, all informative but problematic in some ways.

 Modern epidemiological studies of health in less developed regions gives a rough sense of some of the problems historic populations may have faced, both in their range of health problems and in the suffering these cause.
-However, they cannot be read as simple proxies for medieval health, both because they often concern groups living in very different social and environmental settings and because contemporary things such as antibiotics, public health knowledge and anaesthetics have a worldwide reach, spanning “developed” and “less developed” regions.
+However, they cannot be read as simple proxies for medieval health, both because they often concern groups living in very different social and environmental settings and because contemporary factors such as antibiotics, public health knowledge and anaesthetics have a worldwide reach, spanning “developed” and “less developed” regions.

 The history of medicine helps us to understand what health problems medieval people recognised, how they understood them, and what interventions were available to address them (Rawcliffe, 1995) , but provides little quantitative evidence about actual health conditions.